20 Tavistock Square

 Emma Maslin, Widening

-Alice McLaren, Head of Widening Participation and Outreach, University of Surrey
+Alice McLaren, Head of Access and Participation, University of Surrey

 Gemma Standen, Outreach Officer, University of East Anglia

 Nadeine Asbali, Community Engagement Coordinator, King's College London

 Sharma, Widening Access Project Worker, Newcastle University Students' Union